brandonyee333/test/modules/dxp/apps/osb/osb-customer/osb-customer-downloads/osb-customer-downloads-display-web/documentation/downloads_display.markdown

 ### Set up
 #### OSB Downloads Display Porlet

-Place _OSB Downloads Display_ portlet on the page.
-Click on the ellipsis inside the portlet's topbar, and open _Configuration_.
+Place the _OSB Downloads Display_ portlet on the page.
+Click on the ellipsis icon inside the portlet's topbar, and open _Configuration_.

 In the _Setup_ tab, use the _DDM Structure Key_ dropdown and select either _OSB-CUSTOMER-THEME--DOWNLOAD_ or _OSB-CUSTOMER-THEME--TRIAL-DOWNLOAD_.
 Save the configuration.

 #### Downloads Porlet

-There is separate portlet whose name is _Downloads_.
+There is separate portlet named _Downloads_.
 Place it on the same page as the _OSB Downloads Display_ portlet and follow the same instructions to open _Configuration_.

 Inside the _Setup_ tab, do the following in the _ESA_, _Evaluation EULA_, and _Studio EULA_ tabs:
-1. Leave _Language_ as _English (United States)_ unless told otherwise
+1. Leave _Language_ as _English (United States)_ unless told otherwise.
-2. _URL_ will be an address to the EULA's agreement content.
-For testing purposes, any url could work.
-For example: _http://localhost:8080?test=test_
+2. _URL_ field will be an address to the EULA's agreement content.
+For testing purposes, any url could work (e.g. _http://localhost:8080?test=test_).
-3. _Version Displayed_ should be 1.0
+3. _Version Displayed_ should be 1.0.
-4. _Required to Accept_ should be 1.0
+4. _Required to Accept_ should be 1.0.

 #### Custom Fields